sssabry/DeliveryGo/README.md

 # DeliveryGo
-Small program deployed locally as a part of custom local point of sale system for student startup @ Lancaster University
+Small solution deployed locally as a part of custom local point of sale system for student startup @ Lancaster University

 # Where did this come from?
 The student startup's main focus was delivery orders from on campus businesses to on campus accomodation.